sveltejs/svelte/site/content/blog/2022-05-01-whats-new-in-svelte-may-2022.md

 - Invalid Svelte import paths will now be automatically detected - see PR for getting back the old behavior ([#1448](https://github.com/sveltejs/language-tools/pull/1448))
 - `source.sortImports` lets you sort imports without deleting unused imports ([#1338](https://github.com/sveltejs/language-tools/issues/1338))
 - Hovering over HTML attributes will now show HTML hover info instead of the TS hover info - resulting in much more useful information ([#1447](https://github.com/sveltejs/language-tools/pull/1447))
+- In VS Code, you can now wrap existing blocks of code in control flow tags using the `Insert Snippet` command ([#1373](https://github.com/sveltejs/language-tools/pull/1373))

 ## What's new in SvelteKit
 - Files and directories can now be named `__tests__` and `__test__` in the routes directory ([#4438](https://github.com/sveltejs/kit/pull/4438))